gman999/doc/general/network-host-discovery.md

 _$options_ specifies the nmap options.

 _$now_ refers to the time appended to the output file, reflecting the frequency that a scan is run.
 For daily scans, _$now_ might be set to "`date +%Y%m%d`" while hourly scans might use "`date +%Y%m%d-%H`" with %H indicating the hour.
+In this scripts example, the full date and time to the second are used.

-_$nmap_ is just the location of the executible nmap application, which may vary per operating system.
+_$nmap_  and _$ndiff_ are just the full path of the applications, which may vary per operating system.

 The result to check is the diff-date file, which will include changes from the previous scan.